Yuvaranithulasingam/EXP-5TRANSFERTING-THE-DATA-ON-TO-IOT-NETWORK-USING-API-KEY/README.md

 IoT networks enable the exchange of data between devices through the internet.
 ThingSpeak is an IoT analytics platform that allows users to collect, store, and visualize sensor data using API keys.
 In this experiment, we use the ThingSpeak API to send sensor data periodically, allowing remote monitoring and analysis.

 ## Procedure:
-Setup ThingSpeak Channel:
+Setup ThingSpeak Channel:</br>

 Create a ThingSpeak account and generate a channel with the required fields (e.g., temperature, humidity).
 Obtain the Write API Key for your channel, which is used for sending data.

-Setup the Microcontroller and Sensors:
+Setup the Microcontroller and Sensors:</br>

 Connect the required sensors (e.g., temperature sensor, humidity sensor) to the microcontroller.
 Ensure the microcontroller is connected to the internet (using Wi-Fi or Ethernet).

-Code for Sending Data:
+Code for Sending Data:</br>

 Write a Python script (or Arduino code, depending on the platform) to read data from sensors.
 Construct the URL to send data to ThingSpeak using the API key and channel ID.